yereverluvinunclebert/transparent-Cairo-VB6/README.md

 This program is a test for replacing RichClient PNG graphic support with an alternative Cairo drop in replacement and TwinBasic native image controls.

+The problems are that the CAIRO.DLL used is still a 32bit DLL and so converting from RichClient to this new Cairo implementation will not help much with a 64bit implementation.
+The code to the Cairo wrapper is available though and in time should be compileable to a 64bit version using TwinBasic.
+Unfortunately TwinBasic cannot compile the Cairo component successfully yet.